 Our directors and executive officers had in the aggregate Investments in WIF of \$3,608,627 and \$4,707,702 as of August 31, 2020 and 2019, respectively.
 All Investments made by our directors and officers have been made on the same terms as those available to all other investors at the particular time.
 Maximum investment amounts may be set for individual officers and directors by our Chief Executive Officer on the same basis as all other investors.
-Our Chief Executive Officer may refuse deposits from any investor in his discretion, or over a limit set in his discretion as sound business decisions would dictate.
+Our Chief Executive Officer may refuse investments from any investor in his discretion, or over a limit set in his discretion as sound business decisions would dictate.
 The table below sets forth the Investments held by our executive officers and directors as of August 31, 2020:

-Name Investments % of all Investments Total for Officers and Directors Group \$3,608,627 .34% Total investors (without Group) \$1,059,304,372 99.66% Grand Total \$1,062,912,999 100.00%
+Name Investments % of all Investments Total for Officers and Directors Group \$3,608,627 00.34% Total investors (without Group) \$1,059,304,372 99.66% Grand Total \$1,062,912,999 100.00%

 In the past, and currently, we have made, or have outstanding, numerous loans to churches and other organizations of The Wesleyan Church and other denominations.
 Some of these loans have been made to congregations and other organizations whose officers and clergy included our officers or members of our Board of Directors.
 Such loans in all instances have been made in the ordinary course of business and at the prevailing terms and interest rates available to similarly situated borrowers at the time of the origination of the loans, and the affected officers or directors took no part in the final decisions relating to such loans.
+We have instituted a Related Person Transaction Approval Policy to ensure that transactions between or among us, the Wesleyan Church, our directors and/or officers are conducted in accordance with an arm's length transaction standard.
+This policy provides, among other matters, that our Board of Directors may not approve a transaction if the transaction is less favorable to us than a similar transaction that we could have executed with an unaffiliated third party.